jodygarnett/translate/example/source/translate/migrate.rst

 Known limitations
 -----------------

 Some things are not supported by :command:`pandoc`, which will produce ``WARNING:`` messages:

 * Substitutions used for inline images

+  This may work but require substitution before use of inline image?

-* Underlines: replace with bold or italic
+* Underlines: replace with bold or italic are confused with wiki style reference.

   ::

     WARNING: broken reference 'getting_involved' link:getting_involved-broken.rst

+Some things are not supported by the script:

+* Use of ``include`` directive with ``:litteral:`` option is not respected.

+  Prefer use of ``literalinclude`` directive.

+* Use of ``list-table`` ``width`` results in a markdown simple table, rather than pipe table